 He served as amicus counsel in McIntyre v.
 Balentine, which brought comparative fault to Tennessee.
-He was also counsel in the Tennessee Supreme Court case that established loss of consortium damages in wrongful death actions and abolished the open and obvious rule.
+He was also counsel in the Tennessee Supreme Court case Jordan v.
+Baptist Three Rivers Hospital, that established loss of consortium damages in wrongful death actions, and Colin v.
+City of Savannah, which abolished the open and obvious rule.
 He was lead counsel in Martin v.
 Norfolk Southern Railroad Company, through which the Tennessee Supreme Court clarified the summary judgment standard in Tennessee.

 -Recognized as one of Tennessee’s preeminent appellate lawyers, Mr. Capparella has handled more than 200 appeals in state and federal courts.